 Since the time of the Buddha the teachings have been given freely because they are considered priceless.
 This 2500-year-old tradition has been sustained to this day through the practice of dana, which means generosity in the Pali language.
 At the end of the retreat, participants are given the opportunity to offer the teacher some recompense in a private envelope.
 Teachers receive no other financial compensation from SFVS.

-Retreats are held at several locations, but typically non-residential weekend retreats are held at the Mountain Cloud Zen Center on Old Santa Fe Trail and residential retreats are at the Sangre de Cristo Center, north of Santa Fe.
+Retreats are held at several locations, but typically non-residential weekend retreats are held at First Christian Church, 645 Webber Street, Santa Fe and residential retreats are at other locations.
 Please refer to the details for a specific retreat for additional information.